otakustay/react-diff-view/README.md

 - `diff-code-del`: Code of a deletion.
 - `diff-code-omit`: Code with no content.
 - `diff-code-selected`: Code of a selected change.
-- `diff-column-text`: Column difference between two lines of code.
+- `diff-code-edit`: Edits on a line of code.

 You can pass `className` prop to `Diff` component to add custom class to the `<table>` element.